Eurovision Young Musicians 1990

-The Eurovision Young Musicians 1990 was the fifth edition of the Eurovision Young Musicians, held at Musikverein in Vienna, Austria, on 29 May 1990.
-Organised by the European Broadcasting Union (EBU) and host broadcaster Österreichischer Rundfunk (ORF), musicians from five countries participated in the televised final.
-A total of eighteen countries took part in the competition.
-All participants performed a classical piece of their choice accompanied by the Austrian Radio Symphony Orchestra, conducted by Pinchas Steinberg. and made their début at the 1990 contest.
+Eurovision Young Musicians 1990 was the 5th edition of Eurovision Young Musicians.
+It consisted of two semi-finals on 24 and 25 May and a final on 29 May 1990, held at Musikverein in Vienna, Austria, and presented by Gerhard Toetschinger.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster Österreichischer Rundfunk (ORF).
+The Austrian Radio Symphony Orchestra conducted by Pinchas Steinberg accompanied all competing performers.

-The non-qualified countries were Cyprus, Denmark, Finland, Greece, Ireland, Italy, Norway, Portugal, Spain, Sweden, Switzerland, United Kingdom, and Yugoslavia.
-The semifinal took place between 24 and 25 May.
-Niek van Oosterum of the Netherlands won the contest.
+Musicians representing eighteen countries took part in the competition, with five of them participating in the televised final.
+Greece and Portugal made their début at this contest.

+The winner was pianist Niek van Oosterum representing the Netherlands, with violinist Koh Gabriel Kameda representing Germany placing second, and accordionist Christophe Delporte representing Belgium placing third.

 Location

 Musikverein, Austria.
-Venue of the Eurovision Young Musicians 1990.
+Venue of Eurovision Young Musicians 1990.

-The Musikverein (also known as the "Wiener Musikverein") a concert hall in Vienna, Austria, was the host venue for the 1990 edition of the Eurovision Young Musicians.
+The Musikverein (also known as the "Wiener Musikverein") a concert hall in Vienna, Austria, was the host venue for the 1990 edition of Eurovision Young Musicians.
 It is the home to the Vienna Philharmonic orchestra.

 The "Great Hall" (Großer Saal) due to its highly regarded acoustics is considered one of the finest concert halls in the world, along with Berlin's Konzerthaus, the Concertgebouw in Amsterdam, and Boston's Symphony Hall.
 None of these halls was built in the modern era with the application of acoustics science and all share a long, tall, and narrow shoebox shape.

 The Großer Musikvereinssaal, or Goldener Saal (Golden Hall), is about 49 m long, 19 m wide, and 18 m high.
 It has 1,744 seats and standing room for 300.
 The Skandalkonzert of 1913 was given there, and it is the venue for the annual Vienna New Year's Concert.